tamnguyenbbt/Okapi/README.md

 ITestObject studentName = cabinetProduct.ParentAt(2).NextSiblingAt(1).ChildAt(4); //order starts from 0
 TestReport.IsTrue("Jane Doe", studentName.Value);

 //the above 2 lines work fine if the web page under test (so the DOM) is stable before these 2 lines are running.
-One way to achive that is to use Sleep() but that is quite bad practice in test automation.
-If the page is not stable yet when these lines are run, the chance to fail with StaleWebElementException is high, making the test script not reliable enough to be trusted.
+//One way to achive that is to use Sleep() but that is quite bad practice in test automation.
+//If the page is not stable yet when these lines are run, the chance to fail with StaleWebElementException is high, making the test //script not reliable enough to be trusted.

 //better approach
 ITestObject studentName = cabinetProduct.ParentAt(2).NextSiblingAt(1).ChildAt(4);
-var result = studentName.RetryToClearRelationCacheUntil(self => self.TryGetText(2).Equals("Jane Doe")); //retries to clear memory cache and calculates again until the condition is true or timeout reached.
-This to make sure to get the result which is correct when the DOM is stable.
+//retries to clear memory cache and calculates again until the condition is true or timeout reached.
+//This to make sure to get the result which is correct when the DOM is stable. var result = studentName.RetryToClearRelationCacheUntil(self => self.TryGetText(2).Equals("Jane Doe"));
 TestReport.IsTrue(result.Value);

 //lazy approach, getting all possible children and let Okapi to find which one containing 'Jane Doe'.
 If any matched, Okapi returns the value.
 ITestObject studentName = cabinetProduct.ParentAt(2).NextSiblingAt(1).Child;
 var result = studentName.RetryToClearRelationCacheUntil((self, index) => self.SetElementIndex(index).TryGetText(2).Equals("Jane Doe"));
 TestReport.IsTrue(result.Value);